novelmartis/novelmartis.github.io/_posts/2017-10-29-donders-discussions.md

 layout: post
 title: Notes about the Donders Discussions 2017
 tags: [2017, conference]
-description: This is the first neuroscience conference I attended.
+description: This is the first neuroscience conference I attended as a PhD candidate.
 Here are my notes about the interesting developments I observed.
 comments: true
 ---

 Donders Discussions is a neuroscience conference organised by doctoral researchers from the Donders Institute.
-This is the first neuroscience conference I attended.
+This is the first neuroscience conference I attended as a PhD candidate.
 The venue - De Hamel, Nijmegen - is a perfect location for such conferences given it's carefree atmosphere and proximity to a beautiful landscape.
 It was enriching to sit through sessions about the problems in neuroscience which I do not deal with on a regular basis.
 I guess it will take time for that information to register in a useful context.

 There were 16 sessions (4 sessions running parallely in a group, 4 groups), 4 keynote speeches, and 2 poster sessions over the two days of the conference.
 I attended some of them and am writing about the interesting bits here.